← All insights

 • Flag external email.
 A visible “external sender” banner helps staff spot a message that claims to be internal but isn’t.

 • Train the finance team specifically.
-The people who move money are the real targets — make sure they know these tactics.
+The people who move money are the real targets — make sure they know these tactics, and make “let me verify that” the expected, blameless response.

 If it happens to you

 Speed matters.
-Contact your bank immediately — funds can sometimes be recalled if you act fast enough.
-Report the fraud to the Canadian Anti-Fraud Centre, preserve the emails, and check whether an account was compromised.
+Contact your bank immediately — funds can sometimes be recalled if you act within hours.
+Report the fraud to the Canadian Anti-Fraud Centre, preserve the emails (don’t delete anything), and check whether an account was compromised — including any inbox rules the attacker may have created.
+Then warn your team and any affected suppliers, since these campaigns often target several people at once.
 Our guide on what to do after a phishing click covers the account side.

 BEC doesn’t make headlines the way ransomware does, but it quietly costs businesses just as much.
 If you’d like help putting the right defences and processes in place, contact our team.